felicitia/FrUITeR/index.md

      or http://127.0.0.1:8888/?token=51aa6c478ed99cedcc04a22262c56d89952f4345bfd6f6ee
 ```

 3. Copy the URL in the last line shown in step 2.
 In our example above, it is `http://127.0.0.1:8888/?token=51aa6c478ed99cedcc04a22262c56d89952f4345bfd6f6ee`.
 Open the URL in a broswer.
 You should see a similar screen as below.
+(Make sure you don't have other Jupyter Notebook servers running already.
+You can use `jupyter notebook list` command as a sainity check.)

 <img src="figs/jupyter.png" >